 At some point the child may be given help in a Response to Intervention Process (RTI).
 RTI provides early intervention and academic supports to children who are having difficulty in the general education classroom.
 Each school may have a different way of implementing RTI, but parents should always be involved in the process.

 Parents need to know that according to Federal law, the Individuals with Disabilities Education Act (IDEA), parents have the right to write a letter requesting a special education comprehensive evaluation for their child.
-A LDA Sample Letter for Right to an Evaluation can be found on the Learning Disabilities Association of America website, www.ldaamerica.org.
+A LDA Sample Letter for Right to an Evaluation can be found on our site.
 It should be sent to the school principal with a copy to the Director of Special Education.

 After a child is found eligible for special education services, parent(s) will meet with the school team to develop an Individualized Education Program (IEP).
 Based on the child’s Present Levels of Performance, a plan will be developed for the special education teacher to teach the child using special techniques.
 The plan will also include instructional methods to be used in the general education classroom.
 The special education teacher monitors student progress and uses that data to redesign the program to develop an approach to help the student learn and achieve the goals written in the IEP.